 Each December, I conduct a personal financial audit.
 I take stock of my financial goals and other aspects of personal finance relevant to me.
-Last years audit can be found here.
-This year, as a forerunner to this post, I had written about how to conduct a personal financial audit and invited readers to conduct one themselves.
+For the last couple of years I have been sharing the gist of such audits at freefincal:

 “There is something in people; you might even call it a little bit of a gambling instinct… I tell people investing should be dull.
 It shouldn’t be exciting.
 Investing should be more like watching paint dry or watching grass grow.
 If you want excitement, take $800 and go to Las Vegas.”

 — Paul Samuelson, “The Ultimate Guide to Indexing,” Bloomberg Personal Finance, 1999

 I do not time the markets and believe in systematic investing.
 I do not chase star ratings and my holdings (please do not ask what they are) are not at all impressive.
 So now over to the audit.

 Base asset allocation: 60% Equity, 40% Fixed income

 Current asset allocation: ~ 55%+ equity.

 Instruments used: Equity mutual funds, NPS (mandatory) and small exposure to PPF.

 Current net Equity XIRR: 15.40%

 PPF ~ 8% (net)